 - Swelling in the face, mouth or lips

 In some cases, especially in children who have serious heart problems, lisdexamfetamine has been found to cause sudden death.
 Talk with your doctor about the serious risks associated with taking lisdexamfetamine.

 Taking this drug in a manner other than prescribed, taking more than prescribed or taking the drug more often than prescribed can lead to addiction.
 Lisdexamfetamine addiction can occur if a user takes this drug for recreational purposes or if he or she takes the drug as the result of being legitimately prescribed to drug to treat ADHD.

 If you feel like you have to take lisdexamfetamine to feel normal, you have to take the drug more often than you used to or like you have to take a larger dose than before, you may be suffering from a condition known as tolerance.
 Tolerance is the first sign of addiction and your first sign that you should seek help.
 Lisdexamfetamine addiction can result in various complications and can be difficult to treat, especially if the user actually does suffer from a legitimate attention deficit disorder but there is help.

-If you or a loved one is addicted to lisdexamfetamine, seek immediate help by calling our helpline at 1-800-943-0566.
+If you or a loved one is addicted to lisdexamfetamine, seek immediate help by calling our helpline at 800-768-8728(Who Answers?).
 We can help you find appropriate treatment for an addiction to Vyvanse so that you or your loved one can get back on track to living a sober life without the burden or hassles of this terrible addiction.
 Treatment most often includes medication therapy, counseling and behavioral therapy to help the user better control behaviors, stay more focused and get past the feelings that he or she must take lisdexamfetamine to function.